◄ Prev Back Next ►

 The Apostle Peter gave this promise to the faithful nearly two thousand years ago.
 Did he fulfill it?
 He fulfilled it to the letter, not only as some would like to interpret it, reminding the faithful, not only through his written epistles and through his successors the bishops, but primarily by his constant action within the Church from the other world.
 The Apostle Peter appeared many times as did the other apostles whenever, according to the Providence of God, there was a need to appear and he reminded the shepherds and the faithful of the Church how they must adhere firmly to the truth and how they should correct the paths of their lives.
 Even when Peter did not appear to be seen in a dream or openly, he, in a mysterious manner known only to heaven, acted and still acts always, for our salvation.

 Life after death to the Holy Apostles was as apparent as is the sun to those who have eyes.
-Though their prayers may God also open our spiritual eyes, to know where we are going and what awaits us after death.
+Through their prayers may God also open our spiritual eyes, to know where we are going and what awaits us after death.

 O Lord Jesus, All-merciful, deliver us from the darkness into the light according to Your mercy and through the prayers of Your Holy Apostles.